semgrep/semgrep-docs/docs/contributing/philosophy.md

 slug: semgrep-philosophy
 description: "As you think about contributing to Semgrep, consider these design principles that have guided Semgrep CLI’s development so far."
 tags:
-  - Semgrep OSS
+  - Semgrep Community Edition
 ---

-# Semgrep OSS philosophy
+# Semgrep Community Edition (CE) philosophy

-[Semgrep](https://semgrep.dev/) is a lightweight static analysis tool for many languages.
+[Semgrep CE](https://semgrep.dev/) is a lightweight static analysis tool for many languages.
 It can find bug variants with patterns that look like source code.

-As you think about contributing to Semgrep OSS, consider these design principles that have guided Semgrep OSS development so far:
+As you think about contributing to Semgrep CE, consider these design principles that have guided Semgrep CE development so far:

 1. **Free**<br/>
 “If a developer has to convince their manager to spend a few million dollars on advanced security tools each time they change jobs, the future is bleak.” — see our [introductory blog post](https://semgrep.dev/blog/2020/introducing-semgrep-and-r2c/) for more.
 It’s important to us (and the community) that Semgrep, Inc. is able to develop a sustainable business around Semgrep to support its development, but we strongly believe the tooling itself must always be free.